offbynull/learn/Bioinformatics/input/input.md

 | TGC      | 29          | 1                          |
 | TGT      | 1           | 0.03                       |

-Note the last read_SEQ (TGT) has 0.03 appearances, meaning it's a read_SEQ that very likely contains a sequencing error.
+Note the last read_SEQ (TGT) has 0.03 appearances, meaning it's a read_SEQ that it either

+ * contains a sequencing error,
+ * or it has poor coverage_SEQ (likely because it's at the head / tail of the genome so it got scanned in less than other fragment_SEQs).

+In this case, it's an error because it doesn't appear in the original genome: TGT is not in ATGGATGC.

 ```{output}
 ch3_code/src/FragmentOccurrenceProbabilityCalculator.py